Battlecross

-Battlecross was an American heavy metal band from Canton, Michigan.
+Battlecross was an American extreme metal band formed in Canton, Michigan in 2003.
 The band has described their sound as "Blue Collar Thrash Metal".
-To date, they have released three albums through their label, Metal Blade Records.
+They released four albums through Metal Blade Records and toured extensively before announcing a hiatus in 2022.

 History

-The band was founded in 2003 by Tony Asta and Hiran Deraniyagala in Canton, MI, where the childhood best friends and neighbors formed the earliest beginnings of Battlecross while attending Salem High School.
-Various members came and went.
-In 2006, vocalist Marshall Wood was hired who brought a new level of aggression ultimately altering the vocal direction of the band.
+The band was founded in 2003 by childhood best friends and neighbors Tony Asta and Hiran Deraniyagala in Canton, MI while attending Salem High School.
+In 2006, vocalist Marshall Wood was hired, bringing a new level of aggression which altered the vocal direction of the band.
 In 2007, drummer Mike Kreger was hired.
-In 2008 and 2010 respectively, bassist Don Slater and singer Kyle "Gumby" Gunther joined the band, after Marshall's departure for family reasons.
+In 2008, bassist Don Slater joined the band.
 Together, they played local shows around Detroit and in the Midwest and opened for such acts as Dying Fetus, GWAR, DevilDriver, The Absence, Vital Remains, and The Faceless.

 Pursuit of Honor (2011)

 In 2010, Battlecross self-released their debut album Push Pull Destroy.
-In late 2010, the band caught the eye of Metal Blade Records while members were replacing their vocalist, Marshall Wood.
+In late 2010, the band caught the eye of Metal Blade Records while members were replacing vocalist Marshall Wood, who left for family reasons.
 The band tapped Kyle "Gumby" Gunther of the Flint, MI-area band and management roster mate, I Decay, to front the band.
 Gunther stepped in to re-record the album and rewrote the track Aiden, renaming it Kaleb after his newborn son.
 The re-recorded album, Pursuit of Honor, was released in August 2011 by Metal Blade Records and was recorded at Random Awesome Recording Studio in Bay City, Michigan and produced by Josh Schroeder.